The PATH Method

 – PATH & MAPS Handbook ©Inclusion Press 2010, Page 68

-PATH is a creative planning tool which starts in the future and works
+PATH is a creative planning process which starts in the future and works

 It is excellent for team building.
 It has been used to mediate conflicts.
 It is loved by people who actually want to change the ways we currently work.

-Groups teaching PATH as a tool will hopefully have a copy for each student.
+Groups teaching PATH as a planning process will hopefully have a copy of the book for each student.
 PATH is not for the faint of heart.
 It is very results oriented.

-Our friend Dave Wetherow wrote an excellent letter to someone who was asking about being a ‘trainer’.
+Our friend Dave Wetherow wrote an excellent letter to someone who was asking about becoming a ‘trainer’ in PATH or MAPS.
 It is an excellent explanation of how we think about this issue….
 (On Becoming a PATH Trainer – Dave Wetherow)

 All My Life’s a Circle (Spanish) – ebook$0.00